Blog

 Path to permanent residency after 5 years

-For more on where to settle, see our guide to Portugal's best cities and the Portuguese healthcare system.
+For more on where to settle, see our Portugal cost-of-living guide and the Portuguese healthcare system.

 Rent €600-€1,500/month